useblocks/sphinx-safety/tools/sphinx-needs/features.rst

          :id: R_LOGIN_COLOR
          :links: S_LOGIN_BUTTON

-   .. error:: Link target not found
+   .. fault:: Link target not found
       :id: ER_SN_LINK_TARGET_NOT_FOUND

       If a link target is not found, it may lead to missing traceability and incorrect documentation.

-   .. error:: Link target is not valid
+   .. fault:: Link target is not valid
       :id: ER_SN_LINK_TARGET_NOT_VALID